hasura/skor/README.md

 ## Contributing
 Contributions are welcome!

-Please look at the [issues](https://github.com/hasura/pg-notify-webhook/issues) page and help us in improving `pg-notify-webhook`!
+Please look at the [issues](https://github.com/hasura/skor/issues) page and help us in improving `skor`!